Procaseycash/angular-table-searcher/README.md

      from: 'search_organizations'
    };

-  constructor(private eventsService: EventsService, private http: Http) {
+  constructor(private eventsService: EventsService, private http: HttpClient) {
     this.eventsService.on(this.tableSearcher.from, (res) => {
       // Note that table will response from table searcher will respond with result and data,
       // the result is the searched item while data is the previous data passed down to it.